SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionForFind/SetSelectionEntityHeading.md

 # SetSelectionEntityHeading(String selectionEntityHeading)

-'Companies', or whatever else is appropriate - the plural form of the entity name, intended for the Selection.Details tab before it is saved (!!); this string will contain resource references
+'Companies', or whatever else is appropriate* the plural form of the entity name, intended for the Selection.Details tab before it is saved (!!); this string will contain resource references

 **Parameter:**
- - **selectionEntityHeading** String
+* **selectionEntityHeading** String

 ```crmscript
 NSSelectionForFind thing;